WTCSC/axis-of-awesome-MidnightKaze/README.md

 __*Do note that for my sanity I only did this for Gen 5 and 6 combined.
 That totals a total of 451 Pokemon in this data sample.
 Yes it does include multiple forms of a Pokemon if it has one.
 Yes it is also probably off by a few.*__

-For your convience, here is what the graphs look like here:
+For your convenience, here is what the graphs look like here:

 ![scatterplot](imgs/Figure_1.png)